lukeasrodgers/frepl/README.md

 ## Project plans

 * needs a `/bin` file
+* support swapping out the compiler, right now defaults to gfortran
 * needs tests (probably will have to define a way of simulating readline input)
 * redefining a function or subroutine doesn't work yet
 * users should be able to change the type of a variable